 Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 From romantic tales of medieval knights and castles to the horror and destruction of World War II, Poland tells a complex story.
-Travellers are captivated and moved by its remarkable history of heroic resilience and tragedy, detailing its determined stand against communism and its now modern outlook and economy.
+Travellers are captivated and moved by its remarkable history of heroic resilience and tragedy, detailing a determined stand against communism and its now modern outlook and economy.

 The unspoilt Baltic coastline and the splendour of the rugged mountain ranges of the Tatras will impress outdoor enthusiasts, with a variety of activities and scenery to provide a peaceful and relaxing break from the intensity of the country's history.